holoviz/holoviews/doc/Tutorials/index.rst

   Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures provided by HoloViews.

+Help on any HoloViews component is available with "holoviews.help(obj)".
+Detailed plotting options for any component can be listed with "holoviews.Store.info(component)".
 For more detailed (but less readable!) information on any component described in the tutorials, please refer to the `Reference Manual
 <../Reference_Manual>`_.
-There is also online help for every object
-and option in the IPython Notebook; e.g. type ``Image?`` in any cell.

 Finally, here are some examples of HoloViews being used:

 * `Interactive plots with mpld3: <http://philippjfr.com/blog/interactive-plots-with-holoviews-and-mpld3/>`_
-  Examples usages of the mpld3 rendering backend allowing you to generate d3.js based plots with interactive widgets.
+  Example usage of the mpld3 rendering backend allowing you to generate D3.js-based plots with interactive widgets.

 .. toctree::
    :maxdepth: 2